 For short vector instructions, any iteration might be exceptional.
-If an exceptional condition is detected for a vector iteration, the vector iterations issued before the exceptional iteration are allowed to complete and retire.
+If an exceptional condition is detected for a vector iteration, the vector iterations issued before the exceptional iteration can complete and retire.

 When a short vector iteration is found to be potentially exceptional, the following operations occur: